 Strategic pricing / office market pressureConcurrent wave of rebids pressured Q3 marginsStabilized; pricing discussions continued but were not as dramatic as Q3; total normalization seenStabilizing

-Semiconductor expansion / M&AGoing after semiconductor and pharma submarketsAnnounced WGNSTAR acquisition to access inside-fab work; only ~15% of market outsourcedAccelerating via M&A
+Semiconductor expansion / M&AGoing after semiconductor and pharma submarketsAnnounced WGNSTAR acquisition to access inside-fab work; only ~15% of market outsourcedAccelerating via m&a

 ERP / cash flowWorking capital friction earlier in yearNearly 90% of transactions on new ERP; DSOs down 11% from Q2 peakImproving / normalizing